2017 – Ph.D. Harvard University – Celtic Languages and Literatures, Medieval Studies

 2011 – M.Phil.
 University of Cambridge – Anglo-Saxon, Norse and Celtic

 2009 – B.A.
 University of California, Berkeley – English and Celtic Studies

 Dr. Henley specializes in the languages and literatures of medieval Britain.
 She employs digital humanities and book-historical methods to uncover the literary networks that connected England to its earliest colonies.
-Her current book project, Memory on the Margins: Reimagining the Past in the Anglo-Welsh Borderlands, examines how Anglo-Welsh families reimagined the Welsh past in order to influence the political landscape of the Welsh borderlands.
-Her courses on medieval literature draw upon an interest in medieval book production, paying close attention to how the handmade book influences our perceptions of medieval literary culture.
+Her current book project, Reimagining the Past in the Anglo-Welsh Borderlands (forthcoming with Oxford University Press), examines how Anglo-Welsh families reimagined the Welsh past in order to influence the political landscape of the Welsh borderlands.
+She is away from campus for the 2021-22 academic year, working on this book project as an ACLS Fellow.
+Her courses on medieval literature draw upon her interest in medieval book production, paying close attention to how the handmade book influences our understanding of medieval literary culture.